-Here we will see Peppercorn in real homes, check out a color palette, and go over some solid alternatives.
+Here we will talk about Peppercorn’s actual undertones, see it in real homes, check out a color palette, and go over some solid alternatives.

 What Color is Sherwin Williams Peppercorn (SW 7674)?